Hot Shelter downgrades

 The shiny letters on top of the shower room entrance were replaced with a low-resolution texture:

-The letters on the “Information” billboard still have the environment mapping effect, but the textures and/or UVs were adjusted to make it look like a solid color, which made them look less colorful.
+The letters on the “Information” billboard still have the environment mapping effect, but the textures and/or normals were adjusted to make it look like a solid color, which makes them look less colorful.

-The Dreamcast version had several unique glass textures in different stages, while SADX uses one texture almost everywhere.
-The same glass texture can be seen in Station Square, Speed Highway and Chaos 0.
+The Dreamcast version has several unique glass textures in different stages, while SADX uses one texture almost everywhere.
+The same glass texture can be seen reused in SADX Station Square, Speed Highway and Chaos 0.

 The shower room was redesigned as well, which doesn’t appear to be worse than the original, but something is wrong with the wall lights on the Gamecube: